Darlington County Personal Representative Deed of Sale Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Darlington County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Darlington County that you need to transfer you would only need to order our forms once for all of your properties in Darlington County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Darlington County you only need to order once.

 In South Carolina, title to a decedent's real property devolves at death to the decedent's heirs (intestate estates) and devisees (testate estates) (S.C.
 Code 62-3-101).
 Though title passes by operation of law, the estate is still subject to administration in probate.
 Probate is the legal process of settling the decedent's estate and distributing assets to those entitled to receive it.